lists

 the terminal shows green.
 The clear method returns None when called

-I add an assertion to show what it did to the list
+I add an assertion to see what clear did to the list

 the terminal shows AssertionError